Gissio/radpro/docs/devices/Bosean FS-600, FS-1000/install.md

 ## Step 7: Getting involved

-If you like Rad Pro, consider watching the project so you get notified when new releases are out.
+If you like Rad Pro, consider watching the project to get notified when new releases are out.
 Also, show your support by starring the project on GitHub.

 ## Hardware-specific notes